Simulation based inference of the ionization history from the 2D 21 cm power spectrum: Simulation Based Inference

 \subsection{Inference of Astrophysical Parameters}

 We used neural posterior estimation to infer astrophysical parameters from noisy 2DPS mock observations.
 Inference was performed using the Learning the Universe - Implicit Likelihood Inference package, \citep{ho2024ltu}, with the SBI backend \citep{tejero-cantero2020sbi, BoeltsDeistler_sbi_2025}.
-The inference pipeline consisted of an ensemble of mixture density networks \citep{bishop1994mixture}, neural spline flows \citep{durkan2019neural}, and masked autoregressive flows \citep{papamakarios2021normalizing}.
-The final posterior density was obtained by sampling from each of the four architectures seen in Table \ref{tab:SBI_arch}.
+The inference pipeline consisted of an ensemble of a neural spline flow \citep{durkan2019neural} and a masked autoregressive flow \citep{papamakarios2021normalizing}.
+The final posterior density was obtained by sampling from the first two architectures seen in Table \ref{tab:SBI_arch}.
+Each of the architectures were independently trained, with the same training set.
+Samples were then drawn from each architecture and averaged over to obtain the final posterior estimate.
+This averaging is weighted by the value of each model's validation loss, favoring higher performing models.
+This is to mitigate any bias that a particular architecture may introduce.

+In order to select the best architecture for the neural density estimation, 5 architectures were first independently trained shown in Table \ref{tab:SBI_arch}.
+These were comprised of a MAF \citep{papamakarios2021normalizing}, a neural spline flow \citep{papamakarios2021normalizing}, a 10 component MDN \citep{bishop1994mixture}, a 3 component MDN \citep{bishop1994mixture}, and a Masked Autoencoder for Distribution Estimation (MADE) \citep{germain2015mademaskedautoencoderdistribution}.
+We assessed the performance of each architecture using SBC.
+We compared the SBC of the individual networks with an ensemble network weighted by the value of the final validation loss.
+We iteratively included the next highest performing architecture, until adding more architectures stopped improving the overall performance of the ensemble.
+This resulted in an ensemble comprised of the first two architectures in Table \ref{tab:SBI_arch}.
+For further discussion of the ensemble, see Appendix \ref{architectures}.

 Two inference pipelines were compared.
 The first pipeline consisted of a training set of data-parameter pairs generated using 21cmFAST.
 The second pipeline was a training set consisting of samples generated with the emulator of the 2DPS described in Section \ref{sec:emu_2dps}.

 Our first inference method was trained on the $8 \times 8 \times 8 $ dimensional power spectra generated using 21cmFAST, and their corresponding parameters.
 Before training, the data was first preprocessed.
 For each simulation in the training set, 50 noise realizations were generated to obtain 50 mock observations per parameter combination.
 This was to allow the SBI method to learn the uncertainty due to the spread of the noise.
 The mean noise power spectra was then subtracted to form noisy observations.
 Each noisy observation was then divided by the standard deviation of the noise per pixel, given by Equation \ref{noise_dist_equation}.